Ritesh-tailor/weather_api/README.md

 I created this application using 'current weather api' provided by open weather.

 # How to use
-First you have to download all files of repository and run the html file and after that the web page will open further you have to enter the city name in the search bar and the all results will show up.
+First you have to download all files of repository and run the html file and after that the web page will open further you have to enter the city name in the search bar and by pressing the enter key all results will show up.